 In 2015, the website gained further recognition.
 Having grown into a huge archive, it was officially deemed by South Lanarkshire Council and the National Library of Scotland as Blantyre’s Official History Archives.
 At painstaking efforts, it’s been sorted into chronological order and also filtered on each individual area in Blantyre, making the site more accessible to all.
 Handy search boxes allow you to search for any topic.

 Paul, never one to be idle, is progressing plans and external funding to make this large archive more official, accessible and permanent for future generations, including those offline.
-With Blantyre Projects hosting online secured until at least 2030, he’s always on the lookout of being able to permanently house this whole collection, offline in a local venue.
+With Blantyre Projects domain secured until at least 2028, he’s always on the lookout of being able to permanently house this whole collection, offline in a local venue.

 Enjoy.
 Ladies and Gentlemen, the Blantyre Project awaits……